kw7oe/jekyll-personal-website/index.md

 ## Hello

 Welcome to my blog.
 Here I write mostly about technical stuff.
-Most of the time, I work on Ruby and Rails, Elixir and JavaScript framework such as React and Vue.
-I use vim as my main text editor, and sometimes Sublime Text and Visual Studio Code.
+Most of the time, I work on Ruby and Rails, Elixir and front end stuff.
+I use vim as my main text editor.

-So,  most of posts will be related to the mentioned technology.
+Most of posts will be related to the mentioned technology.
 Sometimes, I write about random thoughts and experience on productivity and learning.

-I just started this blog.
-Hopefully I can be more consistent on my writing.

 Thanks for reading the blog.
 Much appreciated.

 <em><small>Want to know more about me?
 Read it [here][1]</small></em>

+## Projects

+I work on some side projects to learn and solve my personal problems in my spare time.
+Here are some of them:

+- [TIL](https://til.kaiwern.com): A Today I learned web application developed with Phoenix.
+It includes basic features like adding post with Markdown and tagging.
+The idea of the application is inspired by [Hashrocket TIL](https://til.hashrocket.com).
+- [Expendere](https://expendere.herokuapp.com): A personal finance management web application which includes features like expense tracking, budget and recurring transaction (bills).
+It is developed with Ruby on Rails and a little bit of Preact.
+Due to limited time available, _it is sort of abandoned now_.

 ## Posts